koloyyee/user_management/README.md

 ```

 ### Windows
-NOTE: Windows has an error with npm installing bcrypt and/or nodemon, current is not working and I am finding ways to fix it, I highly recommend running this program in WSL2, links in the Windows section.
+NOTE: Windows has an error with npm installing bcrypt and/or nodemon, current is not working and I am finding ways to fix it, I highly recommend running this program in [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install)

 #### if the scripting failed here is the manual process